Jimdo/puppet-installer/README.md

 # Puppet Installer

-`install.sh` installs a specific version of Puppet.
+`install.sh` installs a specific or the latest version of Puppet.
 It was inspired by [Omnibus Installer].

 The script's primary use case is to install Puppet inside a Vagrant machine just before provisioning.
 For example: